There will be significant Season 3 spoilers in the following paragraphs, including the conclusion.

 That’s all there is to it.
 Having fled to Paris, Joe Goldberg is ready to search the globe for his next victim, “you,” now free of his self-imposed family obligations.

-A large part of the third season was devoted to Joe and his new wife Love as they tried to put their violent pasts behind them to live in a peaceful suburban house with a white picket fence and beautiful garden.
+A large part of the third season was devoted to Joe and his new wife, Love, as they tried to put their violent pasts behind them to live in a peaceful suburban house with a white picket fence and a beautiful garden.

-Season 3 of your television series Joe Goldberg is played by Penn Badgley, and Victoria Pedretti plays Love.
+In season 3 of your television series, Joe Goldberg is played by Penn Badgley, and Victoria Pedretti plays Love.

-It was evident by the second half of season three that Joe, despite being married with a child, could not control his compulsive need to obsess over and stalk some poor, innocent woman.
-As a result of Love’s errands regarding their next-door neighbor Natalie, Marienne had now come to the attention of her subordinate Love.
+By the second half of season three, it was clear that Joe couldn’t control his need to obsess over and stalk some poor, innocent woman, even though he was married and had a child.
+As a result of Love’s errands regarding their next-door neighbour Natalie, Marienne had now come to the attention of her subordinate Love.

 Knowing Joe and Love were headed for a breakup, she was seduced by his charm(?) and eventually agreed to run away with him to start a new life with her daughter and Henry, Joe’s son.

 Love gimped Joe, paralyzed, and then used his phone to call Marienne and invite her over.
 Love’s plan to dispose of her was made clear by the meat fork she hid behind her back once her husband’s mistress arrived.
-However, Love’s conscience was stirred by Marienne’s sincerity and kindness, as well as an appearance by her daughter.
+However, Love’s conscience was stirred by Marienne’s sincerity and kindness, as well as her daughter’s appearance.

-The way Love saw it, she had been desperately trying to make their marriage work and keep him happy, even if it meant going to the point of killing for him.
+The way Love saw it, she had been desperately trying to make their marriage work and keep him happy, even if it meant killing him.

 Joe got to work cleaning up after the murder, even though Love’s body was still on the floor.
-There were trinkets in the box that tied Love to Natalie’s murder, as well as a meat pie baked in the oven with some of his toes in it to stage his demise.
+There were trinkets in the box that tied Love to Natalie’s murder and a meat pie baked in the oven with some of his toes to stage his demise.

 But what about Henry, the baby who has already been subjected to a great deal of trauma in his short life?
 Joe left his son with his coworker Dante and his partner, perhaps the only decent decision made by Joe during the show’s three-season run.
-The couple had been trying for a long time to become parents and would undoubtedly make a wonderful couple.
+The couple had been trying for a long time to have a child.
+They would make a great couple, no doubt.

 Sherry and Cary Conrad managed to get out of the doomed glass box in the bakery’s basement before it shattered, and they were trapped inside.
-In the end, they didn’t have much evidence to support Joe’s version of events because they had only heard Love confess to killing Natalie and only seen him visit them while they were in captivity.
-They couldn’t do much about it even if they had because he was assumed to be pie filling.
+In the end, they didn’t have much evidence to support Joe’s events because they had only heard Love confess to killing Natalie and only seen him visit them while they were in captivity.
+They couldn’t do much about it even if they had because he was assumed to be pie-filling.